ONSBigData/ExtracTED/README.md

 ## Example of extracted dictionary

-An example of cleaned document:
+An example of extracted data (from same document above):
 ```
 {
   'DOC_ID': '466898-2016',